-The Theater package adds a dual-screen rear-seat entertainment system, while the Driver Assistance package includes adaptive cruise control, a forward collision warning system with automatic brake assist, a rear cross-traffic warning and back-up collision intervention system (automatically applies braking if the driver doesn't take action), a blind spot warning, a heated steering wheel and remote start.
+The Theater package adds a dual-screen rear-seat entertainment system, while the Driver Assistance package includes adaptive cruise control, a forward collision warning system with automatic brake assist, a rear cross-traffic warning and back-up collision intervention system (automatically applies braking if the driver doesn't take action), a blind spot warning system, a heated steering wheel and remote start.
 Both packages require the Premium package.

 The Deluxe Touring package requires the Theater package (but can't be had with the Driver Assistance package) and adds 20-inch wheels, automatic wipers, a panoramic sunroof, ventilated front seats, heated second-row seats, an advanced climate control system with air filtration, and a 15-speaker Bose surround-sound audio system.

-Finally, the Technology package (requires Deluxe Touring package) adds lane departure warning and prevention as well as blind spot intervention (applies braking if the JX approaches another vehicle detected in the blind spot) to the Driver Assistance package features.
+Finally, the Technology package (requires Deluxe Touring package) adds a lane departure warning and prevention system, as well as blind spot intervention (applies braking if the JX approaches another vehicle detected in its blind spot) to the Driver Assistance package features.

 The 2013 Infiniti JX35 is powered by a 3.5-liter V6 that makes 265 horsepower and 248 pound-feet of torque.
-A continuously variable transmission (CVT) is the only available transmission, and features a Sport mode that can mimic a stepped transmission.
+A continuously variable transmission (CVT) is the only available transmission, and features a Sport mode that can mimic a traditional transmission with fixed ratios.
 Front-wheel drive is standard, while all-wheel drive is optional.

-In Edmunds testing, a JX35 equipped with all-wheel drive dashed from zero to 60 mph in 8.3 seconds -- not a terrible result for a three-row SUV, but still a full second slower than rivals like the Acura MDX and all-wheel-drive Lexus RX 350.
+In Edmunds testing, a JX35 equipped with all-wheel drive dashed from zero to 60 mph in 8.2 seconds -- not a terrible result for a three-row SUV, but still more than a full second slower than rivals like the Acura MDX and all-wheel-drive Lexus RX 350.

-The front-wheel-drive JX returns an EPA-estimated 18 mpg city/24 mpg highway and 21 mpg combined, while all-wheel-drive models are rated at 18/23/20 mpg.
+The front-wheel-drive JX returns an EPA-estimated 21 mpg combined (18 mpg city/24 mpg highway), while all-wheel-drive models are rated slightly lower at 20 mpg combined.

 To help avoid frontal collisions, the forward collision mitigation system uses the laser range finder from the adaptive cruise control to analyze closing speeds to an obstacle ahead.
-If a forward collision is imminent, the system sounds a warning to prompt driver action and can automatically apply the brakes at up to 0.5g, which is equivalent to just short of a panic stop.
-The system can also prompt the driver to act and apply braking if necessary if vehicles enter the JX's parking sensors to detect approaching vehicles (as well as objects behind your vehicle) when you have the transmission in Reverse.
+If a forward collision is imminent, the system sounds a warning to prompt driver action and can automatically apply the brakes.
+The back-up collision intervention system uses radar and the JX's parking sensors to detect approaching vehicles (as well as objects behind your vehicle) when you have the transmission in Reverse.
 Potential collision situations trigger audible warnings followed by automatic brake application.

 Flexible seating is one of the JX's hallmark features.
 The second row tilts and slides 5.5 inches fore and aft, allowing passengers to reach and exit the third row with ease, even with a child seat installed in the second row.
 The third row offers enough headroom for 6-foot passengers, but clearance gets a little tight beyond that.
 Both second- and third-row seatbacks also recline.